Alaska: From Fairbanks to Anchorage

 On this trip we combine hiking, whitewater rafting, and searching for wildlife that, in Alaska, is distinctly wild.
 We will combine time in Denali National Park, the best known of Alaska's National Parks, with excursions into some of its hidden corners.

-With the exception of the last night at Hampton Inn, we will be staying at several different family run lodges and hotels in double occupancy rooms with ensuite bathrooms.
+With the exception of the last night in Anchorage, we will be staying at several different family run lodges and hotels in double occupancy rooms with ensuite bathrooms.
 All are clean, comfortable, and will give you a feel for the real Alaska.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.